 Note that changes to the configuration of your integration during the service delivery process may affect engineering effort, delivery dates and costs.

 We use flexible tool components and custom integrations to maximize the efficiency of our tools and their compatibility with a wide range of targets and test environments.
 The price of this flexibility is additional tool qualification work.
-We’ve split our qualification kit into two parts – one for the flexible tool components and one for the custom integration – and we’ve done everything we can to reduce the effort involved in the custom part.
+We’ve split our qualification support into two parts – one for the flexible tool components and one for the custom integration – and we’ve done everything we can to reduce the effort involved in the custom part.

 Please contact us if you need to use our qualification kits in multiple projects, or projects with multiple certifications.

 If you make a change to the RVS tool version or integration of RVS into your development environment after we have produced qualification materials, we will need to reproduce those materials, which will incur extra costs.